-Beijing is the capital of the People's Republic of China and one of the most populous cities in the world, with a total population of 21 million.
-The city's history dates back three millennia.
-As the last of the Four Great Ancient Capitals of China, Beijing has been the political center of the country for much of the past eight centuries.
-It is also the nation's political and cultural hub.
-Additionally, it is the focal point for the country's transportation, scientific and technological development, education and communication.
-Beijing hosted the 2008 Summer Olympics and was chosen to host the 2022 Winter Olympics, which will make it the first city to ever host both events.
+Beijing is the capital of the People's Republic of China and one of the most densely populated cities in the world, home to approximately 21 million people.
+The city's impressive history dates back three millennia and, as the last of the Four Great Ancient Capitals of China, Beijing has been the political and cultural centre of the country for the majority of the past eight centuries.

-Beijing is located in northeastern China at the northern tip of the North China Plain.
-The city itself lies on flat land that opens to the east and south.
+Beijing is located in northeastChina, at the northern tip of the North China Plain.
+The city itself lies on flat land that opens up to the east and the south.
 The municipality's outlying districts and counties extend into the mountains that surround the city from the southwest to the northeast.
-The highest peaks are over 2,000 m (6,600 ft).
+The highest peaks are over 2,000m (6,600ft) tall.

 The local currency is the Chinese Yuan Renminbi (CNY or RMB).
 Cash is the best method of payment, especially when shopping in markets or using taxis.
 Credit and debit cards are also widely used as a method of payment.

-Standard Chinese, also known as Modern Standard Mandarin, is a standard language that is the sole official language of both mainland China and Taiwan.
+Standard Chinese, also known as Modern Standard Mandarin, is the sole official language of both mainland China and Taiwan.

-As the capital of China for centuries, Beijing cuisines have been largely influenced by culinary traditions from all over China and also by the imperial cuisine, a style of cookery that originated from the royal kitchens of China's successive emperors.
+As the capital of China for centuries, Beijing's cuisine has been greatly influenced by culinary traditions from all over the country, and also by the imperial cuisine, a style of cookery that originated from the royal kitchens of China's successive emperors.

 Beijing Roast Duck